 We’re looking for outstanding computer-scientist, environmental scientist or human-geographer with a passion for promoting environmental sustainability and commercial innovation to join our group!
 Funding for 3 years, commencing October 2017.
-Deadline 29th May 2017.
+Closes 6th August.

 Energy used for heating represents over 50% of domestic energy use in UK, and has increased by 1/3rd in the past 40 years.
 To respond to our climate change commitments, we must radically reduce the amount of energy associated with heating and cooling buildings.
 Current systems do not work in harmony with outdoor temperatures, and are not responsive to occupants or the actual use of indoor space.

-This PhD studentship represents a unique opportunity to systematically explore an entirely different approach to controlling indoor temperature based on fine-grained sensing and control.
+This PhD studentship represents a unique opportunity to help create systems to systematically explore an entirely different approach to controlling indoor temperature based on a networked mesh of fine-grained sensors/ controllers.
 We will be creating experimental testbeds, innovative control and UI systems and working with stakeholders on an entire building scale, to explore this issue ‘in situ’.

 The system will be co-created and evaluated in a unique multidisciplinary research-industry collaboration across School of Computing & Communications (pervasive systems), Lancaster Environment Centre (social-geography), Hardy & Ellis Inventions Ltd (H&E), and Lancaster University facilities.